scelarek/scelarek/README.md

 ---

 ## **References & Guides**:
-I'm a bit of a compulsive guide and template maker!
+I'm a bit of a template maker!
 Mostly it is because distilling the general concepts of data science into a clean, uniformally formatted notebook is a very satisfying way of grasping the big picture.
 Beyond being a fun learning method though, these guides aim to serve a threefold purpose:
 1. Streamline the data science workflow
 2. Quickly compare and contrast central ML concepts
-3. and Help my budding data scientist friends in the BrainStation Bootcamp :)
+3. Help my budding data scientist friends in the BrainStation Bootcamp :)

 Happy Data Sciencing!